ubinexus/sonic-utilities/doc/Command-Reference.md

   show arp [-if <interface_name>] [<ip_address>]
   ```

+- Details:
-    show arp - displays all entries
+  - show arp: Displays all entries
-    show arp -if <ifname> - displays the ARP specific to the specified interface.
+  - show arp -if <ifname>: Displays the ARP specific to the specified interface.
-    show arp <ip-address> - displays the ARP specific to the specicied ip-address.
+  - show arp <ip-address>: Displays the ARP specific to the specicied ip-address.

 - Example: